Mastermind

 Contenders

 Because the first three Mastermind champions were women, the BBC was once apparently on the verge of debating whether to change the title of the programme to 'Mistressmind'.
 And if you believe that, you'll believe anything!
 Nevertheless, it's true that the 1975 series was accompanied by a lot of speculation in the press about whether a man would ever - or could ever! - win the title, which all proved somewhat academic at the end of that year's contest when a man, John Hart, did just that.
 The balance was largely redressed throughout the 80's, as the mix of male and female victories became fairly even, but it later became rather more male-dominated.
-A relative lack of female applicants has often been a concern for producers of quiz shows, as reflected in the fact that Magnus would often ask for more ladies on the show when requesting future contestants.
+A relative lack of female applicants has often been a concern for producers of quiz shows, as reflected in the fact that Magnus would often ask for more ladies on the show when requesting future contenders.
 Gordon Burns often did the same thing on The Krypton Factor, as did William G. Stewart on Fifteen-to-One.
 The problem is particularly bad for "prestige" shows like these since they can't really be seen to indulge in positive discrimination in the way that other, less "serious" shows can.

 A rather bizarre change to the programme's set-up occurred in the 2018-19 series, whereby the contenders, rather than being together in the studio and introduced by Humphrys at the start of the programme, all came on individually, and then, having done their specialist subject rounds, would walk off to their left rather than right and back out of the studio.
 Inevitably, a studio runner was seen on several occasions, wheeling wheelchair-bound contenders and assisting at least one visually-impaired contender onto the set, although assistance off the set was only ever done off-camera.
 Only after the first round would all four contenders be invited into the studio and Humphrys would not reveal the individual scores, which would simply be briefly shown on-screen: however, he would mention each contender's score as he/she came back to the chair for the general knowledge round.
 Frankly, while this new system was undoubtedly different, it seemed fairly unnecessary; we might even go as far as to say that it went slightly against the grain, as it had always felt better to have all contenders in place at the start and to know all their names and specialist subjects straightaway.
 Fortunately, it appeared that this new system had not gone down well with viewers, given that the 2019-2020 series saw a return to the original format, albeit with a change of colour-scheme to black and white, just as it had been when the show started in 1972 - so well done to all concerned.
 Another change from occurred from that series onwards was having the winning contenders give accounts of their 'Mastermind' experiences just after the show, before the end credits - this has also proved a decent touch.
 We wish we didn't have to wait twenty seconds from Humphrys (or later Myrie) saying goodbye to hear it though.